 Broadly, constrained housing supply and the explosive growth of the region have contributed significantly to the loss of affordable housing in the area.
 These affordable housing losses are primarily concentrated in the District, Alexandria, and Arlington County, which, at one time, were home to a sizable population of affordable housing units.
-Alexandria, in particular, has eliminated almost ninety percent of the city's affordable housing stock in just two decades.
-Almost every member of the District of Columbia's metropolitan region has coordinated efforts to expand affordable housing in their area, though many will not create the number of housing units that are needed to make up for the market's substantial losses.
+Alexandria, in particular, has eliminated almost 90 percent of the city's affordable housing stock in just two decades.
+Almost every local government in the District of Columbia metropolitan region has coordinated efforts to expand affordable housing in their area, though many will not create the number of housing units needed to make up for the market's substantial losses.

-Wage stagnation, gentrification, and the growing popularity of the city itself have driven up Alexandria's housing prices and created a crisis for those who rely upon affordable housing to live.
-The latest American Community Survey approximates that 14,500 renter households earning less than \$75,000 are burdened by Alexandria's housing costs and unable to properly invest in other necessities.
+Wage stagnation, gentrification, and the growing popularity of the city itself have driven up Alexandria's housing prices and created a crisis for those who rely upon affordable housing.
+The latest ACS approximates that 14,500 renter households earning less than \$75,000 are burdened by Alexandria's housing costs and unable to properly invest in other necessities.
 The situation is even more dire for the city's 6,600 renter households earning less than \$50,000, who spend 50 percent or more of their monthly earnings on housing-related costs.

-These burdens are at least partly due to the loss of affordable housing in Alexandria.
+These burdens are at least partly attributable to the loss of affordable housing in Alexandria.
 Between 2000 and 2017, the City of Alexandria lost 90 percent of its affordable housing.
-Alexandria, which once offered more than 18,000 units of affordable housing, now has only 1,749 affordable housing units in the city.
-These affordable units are unsubsidized, privately-owned units that cater to low-income renter households.
-Very few of these units, however, can accommodate larger families who earn 60 percent of the AMI or less.
-Two-thirds of the affordable units in the city are studio or single-bedroom units, 27 percent are two-bedroom units, and just 7 percent are three-bedroom units.
-Thus, with few housing options in the first place, at least some Alexandria residents must crowd their families into the first affordable housing unit that becomes available to them.
+Alexandria, which once offered more than 18,000 units of affordable housing, now has only 1,749.
+These affordable units are unsubsidized, privately owned units that cater to low-income renter households.
+Few of these units, however, can accommodate larger families who earn 60 percent of AMI or less.
+Two-thirds of the affordable units in the city are studio or single-bedroom units, 27 percent are two-bedroom units, and just 7 percent are three-Bedroom units, meaning that some Alexandria residents must crowd their families into the first affordable housing unit that becomes available.

-In May of 2021, the City of Alexandria announced a plan to build 480 affordable units in the next three years on the site of the old Safeway on West Glebe Road.
-One-quarter of these units are to be deemed "deeply affordable," and thus set aside for families making 40 percent of the AMI.
-While these housing units will likely ease the housing burden of at least some low-income Alexandria residents, they will be unable to make up for the significant loss of affordable housing units that has occurred over the past two decades.
+In May 2021, the City of Alexandria announced a plan to build 480 affordable units in the next three years on the site of the old Safeway on West Glebe Road.
+One-quarter of these units are to be deemed "deeply affordable" and set aside for families making 40 percent of AMI.
+While these housing units will likely ease the housing burden of at least some low-income Alexandria residents, they will be unable to make up for the significant loss of affordable housing units over the past two decades.

 In Arlington, the loss of affordable housing has been spurred by the increasing popularity of the city, which has driven up the cost of living and, consequently, the cost of housing as well.
-There are only 9,500 apartments for rent that are affordable to the approximately 17,000 renter households with incomes below 60 percent of the AMI.
-Older apartments and homes that were at one time affordable to those with incomes below 60 percent of the AMI have been renovated or replaced, with these improved units boasting higher rents than the original ones.
-From 2000 to 2013, Arlington County lost 13,500 affordable housing units from 2000 to 2013, many of which were naturally occurring, market-affordable housing units.
+Only 9,500 apartments for rent are affordable to the approximately 17,000 renter households with incomes below 60 percent of AMI.
+Older apartments and homes that were at one time affordable to those with incomes below 60 percent of AMI have been renovated or replaced, with these improved units boasting higher rents than the original ones.
+From 2000 to 2013, Arlington County lost 13,500 affordable housing units, many of which were naturally occurring market-affordable housing units.